peat moss

 November 2003 Newsletter

-... time I was a rose newbie and carefully recorded his advice in my first garden journal.
-4 quarts peat moss, 1 quarts Milorganite, 2 quarts dehydrated cow manure, 1 cup bone meal and 2 cups alfalfa pellets ... offered for sale by William Paul's "The Rose Garden" catalogue.
+... a rose newbie and carefully recorded his advice in my first garden journal.
+4 quarts peat moss, 1½ quarts Milorganite, 2 quarts dehydrated cow manure, 1 cup bone meal and 2 cups ... sale by William Paul's "The Rose Garden" catalogue.
 There were nearly 800 Alba, Centifolia, Moss, Damask, and Gallica Roses.
-But, by the time of the 10th edition in 1910, this list of ...
+But, by the time of the 10th edition in 1910, this ...

 carolinadistrict.org